rezeau/moodle-block_glossary_export_to_quiz/README.txt

 -----------
 ONLINE HELP
 -----------
 Online help is available when editing the block.
-Unfortunately, due to bug MDL-26072, in Moodle 2.0 the Help text is displayed inside the window, instead of in a popup as it does in Moodle 2.1.

 Enjoy!
 --------------------------